Effective 1st April, 2021

 Posting and Uploading

-We collect personal data from you when you so choose to provide it, post or upload it to our Services, such as when you fill out a form, (e.g., background information, interest), respond to a survey, or submit a volunteering application.
-If you opt to import your address book, we receive your contacts (including contact information your service provider(s) or app automatically added to your address book when you communicated with addresses or numbers not already in your list).
+We collect personal data from you when you so choose to provide it, post or upload it to our Services, such as when you fill out a form, (e.g., background information, interest), publish a post, respond to a survey, or submit a volunteering application, submit a sponsorship discussion, etc.

-If you choose to sync your contacts or calendars with our Services, we will collect your address book and calendar meeting information to keep growing your network and furnish you with volunteering opportunities by suggesting connections and area of volunteerism for you and others, and by providing information about them, e.g. times, places, attendees and contacts.
+If you choose to sync your contacts or calendars with our Services, we will collect your address book and calendar meeting information, and may use this to suggest connections, projects, pages, volunteering opportunities, donation opportunities, and other types of content.
 You don’t have to post or upload personal data; though if you don’t, it may limit your ability to grow and engage with your network over our Services.

 Some charities on Incitement can issue tax-exemption receipts.
 To request a tax-exemption receipt for your donation made via Incitement, you may be required to submit additional information, this may include but is not necessarily limited to IC/Passport number, full address, and contact number.
 This information will be shared only with the charity to ensure compliance with local laws and tax regulations when issuing tax-exemption receipts.